gridap/Tutorials/README.md

 - As jupyter notebooks, allowing an interactive learning experience. **This is the recommended way to follow the tutorials**

-- As HTML pages, allowing a rapid access into the material with out the need of any setup.
+- As HTML pages, allowing a rapid access into the material without the need of any setup.

 ## How